Sean Connery: Career

-Early career
+1951–1959: Career beginnings

 Seeking to supplement his income, Connery helped out backstage at the King's Theatre in late 1951.
 During a bodybuilding competition held in London in 1953, one of the competitors mentioned that auditions were being held for a production of South Pacific, and Connery landed a small part as one of the Seabees chorus boys.
 By the time the production reached Edinburgh, he had been given the part of Marine Cpl.
 Hamilton Steeves and was understudying two of the juvenile leads, and his salary was raised from £12 to £14–10s a week.
 The production returned the following year, out of popular demand, and Connery was promoted to the featured role of Lieutenant Buzz Adams, which Larry Hagman had portrayed in the West End.

 While in Edinburgh, Connery was targeted by the Valdor gang, one of the most violent in the city.
 He was first approached by them in a billiard hall where he prevented them from stealing his jacket and was later followed by six gang members to a 15-foot-high (4.6 m) balcony at the Palais de Danse.
-There, Connery singlehandedly launched an attack against the gang members, grabbing one by the throat and another by the biceps and cracking their heads together.
-From then on, he was treated with great respect by the gang and gained a reputation as a "hard man".
+There, Connery grabbed one by the throat and another by the biceps, cracking their heads together.
+From then on, the gang treated him with respect and he had a "hard man" reputation.

-Connery first met Michael Caine at a party during the production of South Pacific in 1954, and the two later became close friends.
-During this production at the Opera House, Manchester, over the Christmas period of 1954, Connery developed a serious interest in the theatre through American actor Robert Henderson who lent him copies of the Ibsen works Hedda Gabler, The Wild Duck, and When We Dead Awaken, and later listed works by the likes of Proust, Tolstoy, Turgenev, Bernard Shaw, Joyce, and Shakespeare for him to digest.
+Connery met Michael Caine at a party during the production of South Pacific in 1954, and the two later became close friends.
+During this production at the Opera House, Manchester, over the Christmas period of 1954, Connery developed a serious interest in the theatre through the American actor Robert Henderson, who lent him copies of the Henrik Ibsen works Hedda Gabler, The Wild Duck, and When We Dead Awaken, and later listed works by the likes of Proust, Tolstoy, Turgenev, Bernard Shaw, Joyce, and Shakespeare.
 Henderson urged him to take elocution lessons and got him parts at the Maida Vale Theatre in London.
 He had already begun a film career, having been an extra in Herbert Wilcox's 1954 musical Lilacs in the Spring alongside Errol Flynn and Anna Neagle.